frederic-perez/AmE-dictionary/data/dictionary.md

 __patsy__ _adj_
 __patter__
 __patties__ _n_ :three::hammer: _Falafel patties._ _Organic grass-fed hamburger patties._ _Fine art patties._
-__paucity__ _n_ :four: The word paucity means not enough of something.
+__paucity__ _n_ :five: The word paucity means not enough of something.
 If you've got a paucity of good cheer, for example, you'd better cheer up!
 One good way to remember the meaning of paucity is that it's a bit like pauper, as in The Prince and the Pauper.
 The prince had too much money, and the pauper had a paucity.
 There are a lot of words that mean "little" or "small," but paucity is used when you mean specifically "not enough" or "too little."
 People in LA don't understand how New Yorkers can live with such a paucity of space. _She was made late by broken trains in Brooklyn and a paucity of taxis._
 __paunch__ _n_
 __pavilion__ _n_
 __pavilions__